Get Personal Loan Rates

 Wells Fargo vs. SoFi

 If you think you can get approved at Wells Fargo, we recommend checking your rate at SoFi first.
 This is because the lender has lower APRs than Wells Fargo but still makes loans up to $100,000.
-Annual percentage rates at SoFi are between 5.7% and 14.24% with the average APR around 8.5% in June 2017, making SoFi one of our top choices for borrowers with excellent credit.
+Annual percentage rates at SoFi are between 6.99% and 14.99%, making SoFi one of our top choices for borrowers with excellent credit.
 You can also choose between a fixed or variable interest rate on your personal loan.
 SoFi offers three-, five- and seven-year loan terms.
 Like Wells Fargo, there are no origination fees on your loan.
 You will need good personal credit and a reasonable debt-to-income ratio to qualify at SoFi.

 Wells Fargo vs. Citizens Bank